Colorado River Timeline

 Colorado River Basin Salinity Control Act

-Colorado River Basin Salinity Control Act authorized desalting and salinity control projects including the Yuma Desalting Plant.
+Colorado River Basin Salinity Control Act authorized desalting and salinity control projects in the Upper and Lower Basins, including the Yuma Desalting Plant.

 • 2001